HenrikSamuelsson/reading-the-passionate-programmer/README.md

 ### Exercise 19: Act on Automate Yourself into a Job

 When doing exercise from books I tend to use a certain structure to organize the solutions in the file system.
 I create this structure manually as I do the exercises.
 This could be automated by having a script create the folder structure and some template files for me.

+## Part 3 Executing

+This section holds tips on going from theory to practice to enable being a finisher that takes projects all the way.